Home ~ Furniture Restoration Advice ~ F.A.Q.

 |

-We will be launching a new customer Q&A forum in 2010.
+We will be launching a new customer Q&A forum in 2014.
 In the meantime,

 The Furniture Clinic archive is available or you can email your question to us.

-To restore a dull, dirty finish without losing the original character and patina, apply Dr. Woodwell Wood Elixir with a bristle brush.
+To restore a dull, dirty finish without losing the original character and patina, apply Dr. Woodwell's Wood Elixir with a bristle brush.
 Wait for 5 minutes and rub with extra fine steel wool until the desired finish appears.
 Then simply buff with a clean cloth.

 To remove Water Marks, apply Wood Elixir generously.
 Do not rub - let Dr. Woodwell do the work!
 Wait until water marks disappear (but not longer than 10 - 15 minutes), then wipe lightly with a lint-free cloth.
 Wait at least 15 minutes before buffing with a clean cloth.